Differentiation matrices Tobin A. Driscoll Richard J. Braun

 (a) ✍ Write out T u \mathbf{T}\mathbf{u} Tu for a generic vector u \mathbf{u} u (start with a zero index).
 How is this like integration?

 (b) ✍ Find the inverse of T \mathbf{T} T for any n n n .
-(You can use Julia to find the pattern, but show that the result is correct in general.)
+(You can use a computer to find the pattern, but show that the result is correct in general.)
 What does this have to do with the inverse of integration?